Role-Specific Applications

 Small Company CEOs: Decision Support and Time Efficiency

-High-value workflow patterns for CEOs:
+The highest-value workflow patterns for CEOs:

-Research synthesis: Consolidating competitive intelligence, market data, and business information.
+- Research synthesis—Consolidating competitive intelligence, market data, and business information

-Communication drafting: Stakeholder updates, investor communications, company announcements.
+- Communication drafting—Stakeholder updates, investor communications, company announcements

-Decision preparation: Pros/cons analysis, option evaluation, risk assessment.
+- Decision preparation—Pros/cons analysis, option evaluation, risk assessment

-Meeting efficiency: Agenda preparation, meeting summaries, follow-up tracking.
+- Meeting efficiency—Agenda preparation, meeting summaries, follow-up tracking

 Example workflow: Daily Priority Briefing

-- Trigger: Every morning at 7 AM (time-based)
+- Trigger: Every morning at 7 AM

 - Input: Yesterday’s emails, today’s calendar, project tool updates, key metrics